Tartev/MECH-463-Capstone/README.md

 A place for all our pre and post-processing code for IMU data

+**Requirements**

+Install all necessary packages using pip.
+Alternatively, run the code in Google colab.

 This README contains a brief overview of the code we generated in Winter 2023.
 The repository comprises 4 subfolders.

 **Data**